europaphp/skeleton/src/Europa/App/readme.md

 Modules are chunks of application code that are organised into their own directories.
 The default module structure is defined as follows:

+- app
     - module-name
         - configs
             - config.json
             - routes.json
         - src
             - SomeNamespace
                 - SomeClass.php
             - Controller
                 - SomeController.php
         - views
             - controller
                 - action.php

 Every part of this structure can be customised by providing the module with a custom configuration: